anfreire/Minishell-Tester/README.md

 ```

 ```
-To add comments, use the config.txt file: it should be used like this:
+To add the commands, use the commands.txt file: it should be used like this:

 --------------------------------------------------+